1Password/scim-examples/aws-ecsfargate-terraform/README.md

 domain_name = "scim-bridge.yourcompany.com"
 dns_zone_id = "RANDOMLETTERS123"
 ```
 Note: If you are not using Route53, you don't need to set the zone id and can remove that line from the tfvars file.
-You will also need to comment out or remove the last section of the terraform.tf file that creates the route53 entry (below the comment)
+You will also need to comment out or remove the last section of the terraform.tf file that creates the route53 entry (below the comment) and remove `certificate_arn   = aws_acm_certificate_validation.scim_bridge_cert_validate.certificate_arn` and replace it with `certificate_arn   = aws_acm_certificate.scim_bridge_cert.arn`.

 Now run the following commands (Note: If you are not using Route53 the second command is unnecessary):
 ```